Last Updated: 11 November 2019

 In your e-mail or letter, state your question or concern as clearly as possible.

-2 In addition to any other options you have with regard to our retention or use of your personal information (See Section 5 of this Policy), you are allowed to opt-out of this usage.
+2 In addition to any other options you have with regard to our retention or use of your personal data (See Section 5 of this Policy), you are asked to opt in to this usage.

-3 If you are a resident of the EU and your query relates to personal information that you have provided to us through an online employment application then you may also raise your query with the Data Protection Authority in your home country.
-The Forcepoint Compliance & Ethics Director will provide contact information for the Data Protection Authority upon request.
+3 If you are a resident of the EU and your query relates to personal data that you have provided to us through an online employment application then you may also raise your query with the Data Protection Authority in your home country.
+The Forcepoint Data Protection Officer will provide contact information for the Data Protection Authority upon request.